PubblyDevelopment/SkewPage/README.md

  ```

 ##### Future Attempt?
-I like to create a pure CSS solution. which might be possible with SASS mixins.
+I like to create a pure CSS solution, which might be possible with SASS mixins.

 #### Demo
 Click [here](https://wallispubbly.github.io/SkewPage/) to see Skew Page in action for the fictional Hudson Street Comics store.